 Your veterinarian will take special care during the extraction of any retained tooth to avoid damaging the immature roots of the new permanent tooth.

 "Early extraction in these cases will usually allow the adult teeth to move into their proper positions."

 What happens if there is a delay before the retained tooth is extracted?

 If the retained primary tooth is not extracted in a timely manner, it is unlikely that the adult teeth will be able to move into their proper positions without orthodontic treatment.
-In these cases, or for kittens with severe malocclusion problems, it may be necessary to selectively extract other teeth or to refer the pet to a veterinary dental specialist for orthodontic treatment to reposition the teeth.
+In these cases, or for kittens with severe malocclusion problems, it may be necessary to selectively extract other teeth or to refer your cat to a veterinary dental specialist (www.avdc.org) for orthodontic treatment to reposition the teeth.
 This treatment often includes the use of orthodontic buttons and elastics.

 Is there anything else I should know?

-In addition to regular tooth brushing, it is important to check your kitten's mouth every week until about six to seven months of age to ensure that the teeth are growing normally.
-If you find any retained teeth, or if you suspect your kitten has an abnormal bite, bring it in to the veterinary clinic for an oral examination immediately.
+In addition to regular tooth brushing, it is important to check your kitten's mouth every week until about seven to eight months of age to ensure that his teeth are growing normally.
+If you find any retained teeth, or if you suspect your kitten has an abnormal bite, bring him to your veterinary clinic immediately for an oral examination.